open-component-model/ocm-spec/README.md

 ## Overview

 The _Open Component Model (OCM)_ is an open standard to describe software-bill-of-deliveries (SBOD).
-OCM is a technology-agnostic and machine-readable format focused on the software artefacts that must be delivered for software products.
+OCM is a technology-agnostic and machine-readable format focused on the software artifacts that must be delivered for software products.

 By providing a globally unique identity scheme, OCM can be employed throughout the entire software lifecycle management process, from build to compliance, to deployment.

-It can be used as a common basis and lingua franca for the exchange, access and transport of delivery artefacts between different tools, processes and environments.
+It can be used as a common basis and lingua franca for the exchange, access and transport of delivery artifacts between different tools, processes and environments.

-To support fenced or otherwise restricted environments, OCM provides a mechanism to transparently adapt access information for artefacts during transport.
+To support fenced or otherwise restricted environments, OCM provides a mechanism to transparently adapt access information for artifacts during transport.
 This means that applications accessing the component information in a particular environment always receive location specific access information that is valid for their own environment.

-OCM is a technology-agnostic model to describe artefacts and the specific means by which to access their content.
+OCM is a technology-agnostic model to describe artifacts and the specific means by which to access their content.
 In this context we understand technology-agnostic to mean the following:

-- the model can describe any artefact regardless of its technology
+- the model can describe any artifact regardless of its technology
-- artefacts can be stored using any storage backend technology or repository
+- artifacts can be stored using any storage backend technology or repository
 - the model information can be stored using any storage backend technology or repository

 ## Comparison with Software-Bill-of-Materials

-OCM is (explicitly) not meant to describe the complete bill of materials of a software product, in relation to the packages those delivery artefacts are composed of.
+OCM is (explicitly) not meant to describe the complete bill of materials of a software product, in relation to the packages those delivery artifacts are composed of.
 This makes OCM a simpler model in comparison with standards such as [CycloneDX](https://cyclonedx.org/).
-OCM provides detailed and unambiguous specifications with respect to delivery and deployment related aspects such as transport and signing of software artefacts.
-Further information about artefacts (like typical SBOMs) can be added using labels, additional resources or even component versions.
+OCM provides detailed and unambiguous specifications with respect to delivery and deployment related aspects such as transport and signing of software artifacts.
+Further information about artifacts (like typical SBOMs) can be added using labels, additional resources or even component versions.

 ## Storage Technology